THE FUTURE

 Thursday 27th November 2025

-Secure your seat to attend the Final Event at the Royal Geographic Society, London.
+Secure your seat to attend the Final Event at the Royal Geographical Society, London.

 WITNESS FIRST HAND AND HAVE A SAY WHO SHOULD WIN